 1. England, Wales and Northern Ireland

 England, Wales and Northern Ireland have several exam boards, with schools and colleges able to freely choose between them on a subject-by-subject basis.
-Currently, there are five exam boards available to state schools:
+Currently, there are five UK exam boards available to state schools:

 • AQA (Assessment and Qualifications Alliance)